contactandyc/another-c-library/website/ebook/7-allocator/index.md

 typedef void (*my_function)();
 ```

-would declare a function pointer type named my_function, which took no arguments and didn't return anything (it has a void return type).
-I recommend using a suffix for function pointers (I'm going to use _f).
+would declare a function pointer type named my\_function, which takes no arguments and does not return anything (it has a void return type).
+I recommend using a suffix for function pointers (I'm going to use \_f).
 The allocator needs to define a function pointer to allow other objects to dump their details.

 ```c
 typedef void (*ac_dump_details_f)(FILE *out, void *p, size_t length);